shailbhatt/myblog/docs/intro.md

 ## Why this blog?

 I will share my learning through the blogs.
-I have always got small level recogniztion for my notes making on any topic.
+I have always got recogniztion for my notes making or technical documentation on any topic.
 So I thougth to extend my natural talent to wider audience.
 I hope you all will get some learning from my blogs.

 ## More content